alexanderkell/alexanderkell.github.io/_teaching/2020-MSc-Projects.md

 location: "Newcastle, UK"
 ---

 I helped MSc students with their dissertations in computer science.
-I specialised in the helping of data science, machine learning and artificial intelligence.
+I specialised in data science, machine learning and artificial intelligence.